Rome Italian Language School Trips & Tours

 - Services of an NST Rome City Representative

 - 1 in 10 free place ratio

-Price shown is based on 25 paying passengers departing from a London airport in March 2016 and is subject to availability.
+Price shown is based on 25 paying passengers from selected departure points in March 2016 and is subject to availability.

 On-tour support includes...

 - Airport assistance during check-in, security and gate checks on your outbound flight from the UK

 - Airport assistance when you arrive back at your UK airport when you book a coach transfer to take you home